BeBOP-OBON/mbari_protocol_collection/protocol_18S_PCR.md

 ### Quality control, PCR clean-up

 1. After PCR amplification of the marker region, PCR products were run through an agarose gel to confirm the presence of target bands and absense of non-specific amplification across environmental samples as well as the absence of amplification in no-template controls (NTCs).

 2. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA).

 3. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.

 3. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1

 ## Basic troubleshooting guide

-Identify known issues associated with the procedure, if any.
+> Identify known issues associated with the procedure, if any.
 Provide troubleshooting guidelines when available.

 # REFERENCES

-Insert all references cited in the document.
-Please insert full DOI address when available, e.g. http://doi.dx.org/10.1007/s11258-014-0404-1
+Amaral-Zettler LA, McCliment EA, Ducklow HW, Huse SM (2009) A Method for Studying Protistan Diversity Using Massively Parallel Sequencing of V9 Hypervariable Regions of Small-Subunit Ribosomal RNA Genes.
+PLOS ONE 4(7): e6372. https://doi.org/10.1371/journal.pone.0006372

 # APPENDIX A: DATASHEETS

-Link templates (e.g. preformatted spreadsheets) used to record measurements and report on the quality of the data as well as any documents such as manufacturer specifications, images, etc that support this protocol.
+> Link templates (e.g. preformatted spreadsheets) used to record measurements and report on the quality of the data as well as any documents such as manufacturer specifications, images, etc that support this protocol.
 Please include a short note describing the document's relevance.